Feelgood Lies: Music video

 The visuals for "Feelgood Lies" were No Angels' fifth music video to be directed and produced by German filmmaker Marcus Sternberg for Sternberg Filmproduktion.
 Sternberg was assisted by his AD Jan "TC" Zimpel, with Miklas Wittmann serving as production driver and runner.
 Choreography was overseen by Canadian dancer and choreographer Sean Cheesman, while former Fame Academy contestant and Become One member David Hernandez appears as Sandy Mölling's backing dancer.

 Filming of "Feelgood Lies" took place at the Photonics Center in Adlershof, Berlin in the week of August 4 during the 2003 European heat wave.
 The video does not follow a storyline but focuses on scenes with choreographies and futuristic designs, featuring scenes of Nadja Benaissa, Lucy Diakovska, Mölling, and Vanessa Petruo wearing colorful outfits in yellow, orange, and pink, while dancing with their four male background dancers.
 Sequences are intercutted by several close shots and computer animations, including fyling propellers and helicopters, and set expansions like glass buildings.
-After four weeks of post-production through Capture Berlin GmbH & Co KG, the edited video premiered in September 2003 at the end of VIVA Germany's show Neu bei VIVA.
+After four weeks of post-production through Capture Berlin GmbH & Co KG, the edited video premiered on VIVA and MTV Germany on 3 September 2003.